-- Lodging sufficient Credit Cover by the end of D+2 to meet the requirement from D+2; or - By lodging Credit Cover to cover the difference between the D+2 requirements and the Credit Cover available at the end of D+2.
+- 1. A negative position on Working Day D can be rectified by: - Having a positive position on Working Day D+2 (the cure day); - Lodging sufficient Credit Cover by the end of D+2 to meet the requirement from D+2; or - Lodging Credit Cover to cover the difference between the D+2 requirements and the Credit Cover available at the end of D+2.

-If on Working Day D a Supplier has lodged Credit Cover of £100 for a requirement of £120, they have a negative net position of £20.
+If, on Working Day D, a Supplier has lodged Credit Cover of £100 for a requirement of £120, they have a negative net position of £20.
 The Supplier lodges no additional Credit Cover and on D+2, they have a requirement of £115.
 As a shortfall of £15 still exists at the end of the day, the Supplier must lodge £15 in cash to rectify the position.